Finkelstein & Partners, LLP

 - Owed taxes.
 New York’s wrongful death statute includes an allowance for personal income taxes a deceased person would have owed.
 This applies to state, local, and federal taxes.

 Finkelstein & Partners, LLP is committed to providing you with the legal assistance you need to guide you through New York’s complex and confusing wrongful death rules.
-We will review your case and advise you of your legal options to proceed with your claim.
+Call us and a New York wrongful death lawyer will review your case and advise you of your legal options to proceed with your claim.

 New York Laws and Wrongful Death Claims